-If you or your partner carry a Robertsonian translocation, you may be at a higher risk for infertility or miscarriage.
+If you or your partner carry a Robertsonian translocation, you may be at a for infertility or miscarriage.
 And when people with this translocation carry a child to term, the child may be at a higher risk for chromosomal imbalance.

 If you’ve had more than one miscarriage or know you’ve been pregnant with a fetus that carries a chromosomal imbalance, your doctor may advise genetic testing for a Robertsonian translocation.
 If either you or your partner has this translocation, a risk assessment that analyzes the DNA you carry as well as genetic counseling may need to be considered for future pregnancies.